 Reservation fees are charged at Captain William Clark Regional Park at Cottonwood Beach, Frenchman’s Bar Regional Park, Lewisville Regional Park, Salmon Creek Regional Park/Klineline Pond and Vancouver Lake Regional Park.
 Fees vary depending on the size of the shelter.
 If the picnic shelter has not been previously reserved, it is available at no charge on a first-come, first-served basis.
 More information about picnic shelter reservations, including current rates, is available on the Clark County Parks website.

 Are there any free picnic shelters?

 Yes.
 Free picnic shelters are available year-round on a first-come, first-served basis at a number of other county parks, including Fairgrounds Community Park, Felida Community Park, Hazel Dell Community Park, Hockinson Meadows Community Park and Pacific Community Park, as well as several parks inside the city of Vancouver.
-More information about parks is available on the Vancouver-Clark Parks and Recreation website.

 Clark County occasionally may purchase a home as part of a larger property acquisition for a park.
 The county will decide whether to temporarily retain the home as a rental property so it can provide income, as well as assist with security and maintenance, until the area is developed into a park.
 Rentals are available infrequently, typically only one rental per year.
-Additional information is available on the Vancouver-Clark Parks and Recreation website.